 Among the extraordinary selection are exquisite miniature paintings from the Shahnama, the Iranian national epic; a range of historically significant ceramics; precious inlaid metal wares; finely woven silk fabrics; and a monumental silk carpet from the apex of Safavid dynasty carpet production.

-The Legacy of Persian Art: Masterpieces from the Hossein Afshar Collection accompanies the exhibition and celebrates the 10th anniversary of the Art of the Islamic Worlds initiative at the MFAH.
-This commemorative catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).
+The Legacy of Persian Art: Masterpieces from the Hossein Afshar Collection and Bestowing Beauty: Masterpieces from Persian Lands—Selections from the Hossein Afshar Collection are available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).